Department of Mathematics, Statistics, and Computer Science|

 jlazov2 (at) uic (dot) edu

-I have taught tutorials at the University of Waterloo (UW) until Spring 2014, and led discussion sessions as well as standalone Emerging Scholars Program (ESP) workshop classes at the University of Illinois at Chicago (UIC) since Fall 2014.
+From fall 2013 to spring 2014 I taught undergraduate tutorials at the University of Waterloo (UW).
+Since fall 2014, I have been a teaching assitant for undergraduate and graduate classes, as well as an instructor for Emerging Scholars Program (ESP) workshops at the University of Illinois at Chicago (UIC).

 Together with a few other grad students at UIC, in the Spring of 2015 I organized the weekly Math and Snacks event for undergrads.
 It was meant as a very accessible platform for freshmen and sophomores (but certainly interested juniors and seniors as well) to see how math is everywhere, from practical applications to thought experiments.
 Talks were given by graduate students or post-doctoral fellows.